Indian bride in red and gold bridal lehenga choli with kundan jewellery — ZIVAARA Studio bridal outfit guide

 What is the most important bridal outfit?

-The wedding ceremony lehenga or saree — it is the most photographed, most embellished, and most remembered outfit of the entire wedding.
+The wedding ceremony lehenga or saree — it is the most photographed, most embellished, and most remembered outfit of the entire weekend.

 Can an Indian bride wear a saree instead of a lehenga?